PMArkive/NintendoClients_wiki/AAuth-Server.md

 93.184.216.34
 ```

-To authenticate game cards one must first obtain a challenge:
+To authenticate gamecards one must first obtain a challenge:

 ```http
 POST /v3/challenge HTTP/1.1